 No-Fold Gyoza are Gyoza dumplings with pork filling but without complicated folding.
 Usually, you seal the Gyoza skin to keep the filling neatly inside by making kind of troublesome pleats.
 But here, the filling is merely wrapped in the skin by rolling.
 Super easy!
 It may not look as pretty as the regular one, but it’s still as tasty as always.
 This also freezes beautifully.
 One day make multiple batches and freeze, and have Gyoza dinners later on busy nights.
 No defrosting needed beforehand, but just cook a little longer.
 Hope you try this simple but delicious Gyoza soon!

-Hiyayakko is a cold tofu salad with some toppings and soy sauce.
+Hiyayakko (冷奴) is a cold tofu salad with some toppings and soy sauce or ponzu.
 It is fresh and cold, and perfect for hot summer.
+Hiyayakko can be a great side dish or an appetizer to go with any Japanese meal throughout the year.

 Mizutaki (水炊き) is a kind of hot pot dish (called Nabemono or simply Nabe) in which fish or other kinds of meat and vegetables are cooked in unseasoned fish broth and dipped in tangy Ponzu sauce.
 It is cooked in a ceramic pot called Donabe, right at the dinner table using a portable gas stove and we eat it as we cook.
 It is somewhat similar to Sukiyaki.
 But Mizutaki is an even more perfect food for cold weather.